envi-idl/envipyarc/doc/source/index.rst

 ArcGIS Pro
 ----------

+If you installed ENVI Py for ArcGIS Pro from a web download or DVD, refer to the `Running ENVI Analytics in ArcGIS Pro Tutorial https://www.l3harrisgeospatial.com/portals/0/pdfs/RunningENVIAnalyticsInArcGISProTutorial.pdf for instructions on creating an ArcGIS Python toolbox that contains ENVI geoprocessing tools.
+If you did not install from a web download or DVD, follow these instructions:

 1. Start ArcGIS Pro.
-2. Open the project you created earlier in the Installation section.
+2. Open the project you created earlier in steps 5-9 of the ArcGIS Pro installation section.
 3. In the **Project** pane, select **Toolboxes > ENVI Management Tools.pyt > Create ENVI Toolbox**.
 4. Double-click **Create ENVI Toolbox**.
 5. In the required **ENVI Task Name(s)** field, enter one or more ENVI tasks to be wrapped into a GPTool.